 “A large and colorful tulip field, with a windmill in the background”

-Continuing our blog about the different seasons in the Netherlands, today I will talk about my favorite one, the Spring.
+Continuing our blog about the different seasons in the Netherlands, today I will talk about Amsterdam in Spring, my favorite time of the year.
 When you think about the Netherlands, I bet the first thing that comes to mind is a large and colorful tulip field, with a windmill in the background.
 Well, you are not wrong.
 This really exists and it is not only in the postal cards, but you have to come at the right time of the year.
 Spring starts officially on the 20th of March and goes up until June 21st.
 This also usually when the weather starts to get better and we can say goodbye to our coats, gloves, and scarves.
 However, as you may have read in this blog already, in the Netherlands we can never be sure.
 Some years the weather starts to warm up very early and some it does not.
 Some springs are very sunny and some are quite rainy.
 But overall, this is a really good time to come if you want to spend some time outdoors.

 I cannot start talking about the most colorful season of the year without mentioning the tulips.
 Although it is believed tulips are originally from Central Asia, they became very popular in the Netherlands at the end of the sixteenth century/beginning of the seventeenth century, when Carolus Clusius, director of the Hortus Botanicus in Leiden, received a bunch from a friend and planted the first bulb field in his garden.
 Soon, people started using tulips as garden decorations and the interest rate started to rise, together with its price.